Lukas Hradecky: Esbjerg

 On 10 January 2009, Hradecky transferred to Esbjerg fB and signed a four-year contract with the five-time Danish champions.
 On 3 August 2010 it was announced that Hradecky had been called to be tested for a week by Manchester United to strengthen their goalkeeping department after the departure of Tom Heaton.
 However, he chose to seek the chance to be the primary keeper in Esbjerg instead.

 After the 2012–13 Superliga season Hradecky's contract with Esbjerg fB expired, and an agreement to prolong the contract was not reached.

 Brøndby

 On 12 June 2013, Hradecky joined Danish Superliga club Brøndby IF on a four-year contract on a free transfer.
 On 21 June 2013 Hradecky made his debut in the Superliga in a match against Vestsjælland.

 Eintracht Frankfurt

 In August 2015 Hradecky transferred from Brøndby to German Bundesliga team Eintracht Frankfurt.
 The value of the transfer was never published, but according to newspapers Eintracht paid €2.5 million to Brøndby.
-In 2017–18, Hradecky's last season with Eintracht, he was voted Bundesliga Goalkeeper of the Season.
+In 2017–18, Hradecky's last season with Eintracht, he was voted Bundesliga Goalkeeper of the Season as the club won the DFB-Pokal title.